eonx-com/easy-monorepo/packages/EasyErrorHandler/docs/reporters.md

 ## Default reporters

-The default error reporter logs to the main logging channel of your application, but you can implement additional error reporters, e.g. to send email.
+The default error reporter logs to the main logging channel of your application.

 If you use the [easy-bugsnag][1] package, then the ErrorHandler will also notify Bugsnag based on the log level of the exception.